lakshya-chopra/quantum-computing/quantum_algos.md

  - The final result for 0...0 bitstring is always 0...0 in the case of constant functions and something else for balanced functions.

+ ### ALL the picture credits to this beautiful and informative research pdf: [Basic Quantum Algorithms]https://arxiv.org/pdf/2201.10574.pdf)